KatamariJr/gorm.io/pages/docs/connecting_to_the_database.md

 ```

 {% note warn %}
 **NOTE:** You can also use `file::memory:?cache=shared` instead of a path to a file.
 This will tell SQLite to use a temporary database in system memory.
-(See [SQLite docs](https://www.sqlite.org/inmemorydb.html) for this)
+(Learn more in the [SQLite docs](https://www.sqlite.org/inmemorydb.html))
 {% endnote %}

 ## SQL Server